WordPress/gutenberg/packages/e2e-test-utils/README.md

 **Returns**

-`?ElementHandle` Object that represents an in-page DOM element.
+`?ElementHandle`: Object that represents an in-page DOM element.

 ### findSidebarPanelWithTitle